 19. Please identify the number of formal complaints you have responded to that were filed against you with any supervisory authority, including but not limited to a court, a board of professional responsibility, or a board of judicial conduct, alleging any breach of ethics or unprofessional conduct by you.
 Please provide any relevant details on any such complaint if the complaint was not dismissed by the court or board receiving the complaint.
+You may wish to request a report from the appropriate supervisory authority (or authorities) for a complete history.

 In 2004, I responded to notification from the Tennessee Board of Professional Responsibility about a complaint that had been submitted by another attorney.
 After my response and appropriate follow-up responses, the Disciplinary Counsel handling the matter recommended the matter be dismissed.
-This recommendation was approved and the complaint was dismissed.
+This recommendation was approved, and the complaint was dismissed.